-Adaptive Kayaking Offers Freedom for People with Disabilities
+Adaptive Kayaking Gives Freedom to People with Disabilities

-Adaptive kayaking is one of the best ways people with disabilities can experience freedom and enjoyment in the outdoors.
+Adaptive kayaking is one of the best ways people with disabilities can experience freedom and enjoyment in the great outdoors—specifically on the water.

 A group of kayakers enjoying their time on the water (photo courtesy of Waypoint Adventure)